miriukaLab/ampseq_analysis/README.md

 &nbsp;

 ## get ampseq_analysis
-Clone or download ampseq_analysis repository to your computer:
+Clone OR download ampseq_analysis repository to your computer:

 ```bash
 # clone repo using git